saarryp/eindopdrachtFrontend2023/README.md

 ### Installation

 To run this web application make sure that you have an IDE such as Webstorm to compile the code.
+Best way to run this application is to use Chrome.

 ### New at this?